Funcom Details ‘Conan Exiles’ Changes Headed Into Phase 2 And The Frozen North Update

 Finally, it is important to note the Xbox One version of Conan Exiles will not have a hot bar.
 It will use a radial wheel for quick weapon and item selection instead.

 This same control scheme will be available on the PC version by plugging in an Xbox One controller.
-The game will switch back to the traditional hot bard once the player starts using the mouse and keyboard again.
+The game will switch back to the traditional hot bar once the player starts using the mouse and keyboard again.

 [Featured Image by Funcom]